Automated Installation for macOS

 The installation of the software has always been poor on macOS.
 There are too many ways of installation.

-Whether packed archives (ZIP, TAR etc.), disk images, application bundles, installers and now also the AppStore.
+Whether packed archives (ZIP, TAR, and others), disk images, application bundles, installers, and now the App Store.
 What was meant to be a simple installation for beginners has become a nightmare for them.

 Then Homebrew came on stage, a software that calls itself

 The missing package manager for macOS.
 In a short time, this program became the default for macOS developers.
 With a simple one-line command, Homebrew is installed in a fixed location on the system and symbolic links (symlinks) are created to the default locations.

 With Homebrew, packages can be installed via the terminal:

 But in addition to software packages, you use many programs that cannot be installed via Homebrew (browsers, graphics, sound or video editing programs, and utilities).

 For this purpose, Homebrew Cask was developed.
 This software is as easy to install as Homebrew and works much the same, except that programs can be installed with it, which will then be linked to the macOS application folder.

 Among the meanwhile 1375 software packages that can be installed with Cask is about every known software, including many commercial products.